How to Style a Bomber Jacket 3 Ways

 When styling these 3 outfits, I used the colors of the stripes in the jacket to help me select the rest of my outfit.
 I love color!
 And when pairing colorful items together, the hues do not have to be exactly the same!
 In fact, this style tip will you to avoid wearing a “matchy-matchy” outfit (aka dated).
 (For more on this topic, check out this video HERE.)

 For the outfit above I chose the fuchsia tissue turtleneck to layer underneath the jacket, pulling from the pink in the jacket.
 Again, the color of the pink stripe and top aren’t exact, but this creates a more effortless, pulled together look!
 I kept the rest of the outfit neutral to avoid a busy outfit!
-And the pendant necklace helps create a v-neck shape, which makes the turtleneck more flattering on an hourglass body type.
+And the customized name necklace helps the turtleneck more flattering on an hourglass body type.

 The fun print and similar colors in the skirt made for a unique high-low look when pairing it with the bomber jacket.
 A high low style approach is when you take a dressy item and pair with a more casual one.
 I kept the top and shoes neutral as to not compete with the print of the skirt!